 - Keep all work in a notebook, preferably with graph paper or quadrille ruled paper.

-- Download GeoGebra.
-It is needed to run the GeoGebra files included with the course, and it is a great tool that replaces the need for a graphing calculator.
-(Get the Classic Edition, Ver 5.)
+- Download GeoGebra (Classic edition, Ver.
+5).
+It is needed to run the GeoGebra demos (stored as files ending in .ggb) included with the course, and it is a great tool that largely replaces a graphing calculator.

 - You will need a spreadsheet program.
 The standard option is Excel which is part of Microsoft Office, but Calc, which is part of Libre Office is an excellent and free Open Source alternative.
 Calc has its own native file format, but it also reads and writes the Excel file format.
 You will need one of these spreadsheets to run the demo files provided with the course and you will be learning to use the spreadsheet as a calculation tool.